House of M

-"House of M" is a 2005 comic book storyline published by Marvel Comics, consisting of a core eight-issue comic book limited series written by Brian Michael Bendis and illustrated by Olivier Coipel and a number of crossover tie-in books.
-Its first issue appeared in June 2005 as a follow-up to the events of the Planet X and Avengers Disassembled storylines, in which the superhero Scarlet Witch suffered a mental breakdown and tried to alter the fabric of reality to recreate her lost children.
-Magneto, the Scarlet Witch, and her twin brother, Quicksilver, play major roles in the series.
-Like the (1995–1996) Age of Apocalypse storyline, House of M replaced the Earth-616 as the main reality for a brief time until Scarlet Witch reverted it to normal.
+"House of M" is a 2005 comic book storyline published by Marvel Comics, consisting of an eight-issue comic book limited series with a number of crossover tie-in books written by Brian Michael Bendis and illustrated by Olivier Coipel.
+Its first issue appeared in June 2005 as a follow-up to the events of Excalibur (vol.3) and the Avengers Disassembled storyline.
+The Scarlet Witch, her twin brother Quicksilver, and their father (at the time) Magneto play major roles in the series.
+Like the Age of Apocalypse (1995–1996) storyline, House of M replaced the Earth-616 as the main reality for a brief time until Scarlet Witch reverted it to normal.
 The events of the storyline were later indicated to have occurred on Earth-58163.

 Publication history

 The first issue was released in June 2005, with the series concluding in November 2005.
 The first two issues were ranked first and second in sales in the June 2005 period, with the first issue selling over 233,000 copies.
 The final issue, House of M #8, ranked third in sales for the November 2005 period with sales of 135,462.
 In addition to the main eight-issue limited series, House of M was preceded by a story in Excalibur #13–14, and had several tie-ins to ongoing series, including Uncanny X-Men, New X-Men: Academy X, The Incredible Hulk and Wolverine, and several miniseries: Fantastic Four: House of M, Iron-Man: House of M, Mutopia X: House of M, and Spider-Man: House of M.

 Bendis, the lead writer for the House of M event, stated that the series would "shake the world and break the Internet wide open."
-Before the event, Bendis also mentioned in several interviews that the event would have a lasting effect on the Marvel Universe, but remained tight-lipped as to what.
+Before the event, Bendis also mentioned in several interviews that the event would have a lasting effect on the Marvel Universe, but remained tight-lipped as to how.

 The crossover was followed by a one-shot called House of M: Decimation – The Day After, a series called Son of M that depicts Quicksilver dealing with his loss of powers, and Generation M, which devoted each issue to a different mutant dealing with the loss of their powers.
 Characters who appeared include Chamber, Jubilee, and Blob.
-Characters who lost their powers included Dani Moonstar, Magneto, and Tag.
+Characters who lost their powers included Danielle Moonstar, Magneto, and Tag.
 The storyline also led to the reboot of Excalibur into New Excalibur, a shift in the creative teams of several comics, and the debut of several spin-off series, including X-Men: Deadly Genesis, X-Men: The 198, Sentinel Squad O*N*E, Ms. Marvel, and a new X-Factor series.